Claude Cowork vs OpenAI Codex: Document Automation vs Coding Agent

 |---|---|---|

-| Entry | Pro $20/mo | ChatGPT Plus $20/mo (includes Codex) |
+| Entry | Pro (~$20/mo) | ChatGPT Plus (~$20/mo, includes Codex) |

-| Heavy use | Max $100-200/mo | ChatGPT Pro $200/mo |
+| Heavy use | Max (~$100-200/mo) | ChatGPT Pro (~$200/mo) |

-| Team | Team $30/user/mo | Team $25-30/user/mo |
+| Team | Team Standard (~$25/user/mo monthly) | See current OpenAI business pricing |

 | Enterprise | Custom | Custom |

 Pricing is comparable.
 Both require a paid plan.
 Neither offers a free tier.
+Cowork is available on Pro, Max, Team, and Enterprise.

 8. Skills and Extensibility